Introduction: Achieving More with Predictable Pipeline

 We think about campaigns by answering eight central questions:

-Objectives: What are the specific outcomes we hope to achieve with this campaign?
+Objectives: What specific outcomes do we hope to achieve with this campaign?

 Goals and KPIs: How will we measure the effectiveness of our campaign?

-Target personas and buying stages: Who are we creating this campaign for?
+Target personas and buying stages: Who exactly are we creating this campaign for?

 Core message and themes: What do we want our campaign to say and communicate?